Cynthia Hofmann-Coale, NTP, CNHP

 “I was excited to start working at the Well of Life because I had seen the results of God at work in my own life.
 He had brought healing to me through the Well of Life, and I am so blessed to be a small part of the work He is doing in others.”

-Ronna first came to the Well of Life Center in 2016 for a massage.
-She started working at the Well in May of 2017 in our Customer Service department.
+Kristin Redman started working at the Well of Life in May of 2018 in our Customer Service Department.

-Melissa came to the Well of Life Center in November of 2012 for a healthier lifestyle and to stop chronic sinus infections.
-She started working at the Well in May of 2016 as a Client Advocate.
+Kylee Richie came to the Well of Life Center in March of 2016 to learn how to live a healthier lifestyle.
+Kyle started working at the Well in November of 2017 as a Clinician’s Assistant, and became a Client Advocate in December of 2017.

 Critical Care Assistant